 Sometimes our users have issues with heart rate (HR) zones — different apps and fitness trackers show inconsistent data:

 The left screenshot is from an app called Zones.
-It assigned the first 8 minutes of the workout to the “warm-up” zone and the other 37 minutes to the “fat burn” zone.
+It put the first 8 minutes of the workout into the Warm-up zone and the other 37 minutes into the Fat burn.

-On the right, Welltory’s zones layout shows the entire workout as a warm-up, though the heart rate is the same in both apps.
+On the right, Welltory’s zones count almost the entire workout as cardio, though the heart rate is the same in both apps.